-It is legitimate to have a mix of technical and "non-technical" features appearing in a claim, as is often the case with computer-implemented inventions. and the The non-technical features may even form a major part of the claimed subject-matter.
+It is legitimate to have a mix of technical and non-technical features appearing in a claim, as is often the case with computer-implemented inventions. and the The non-technical features may even form a major part of the claimed subject-matter.
 However, in the light of Art.
 52(1), (2) and (3), the presence of an inventive step under Art.
 56 requires a non-obvious technical solution to a technical problem (T 641/00, T 1784/06).

 Inventive step, however, can be based only on technical features, which thus have to be clearly defined in the claim.
 Non-technical features, to the extent that they do not interact with the technical subject-matter of the claim for solving a technical problem, i.e. non-technical features "as such", do not provide a technical contribution to the prior art and are thus ignored in assessing inventive step.

 When performing the analysis in steps (i) and (iii) above, care should be taken to avoid missing any features that might contribute to the technical character of the claimed subject-matter, in particular when the wording of the claim is paraphrased for the purpose of analysis if the examiner reproduces his understanding of the subject-matter of the claim in his own words during the analysis (T 756/06).